 At the end of his junior year, he began searching for alternative career options and, due to his positive experience, explored chiropractic.
 It was an instant fit and when God opened up a door in his senior year, the decision was made.
 Six weeks prior to graduation, Kevin voluntarily denied his commission as a Naval Officer to pursue a career in chiropractic.
 He graduated magna cum laude from Drexel University in 2012 and moved to South Carolina to begin chiropractic school.

 Over the next 3.5 years, he developed his vision for helping others.
 Dr. McDade is a 2015 graduate of Sherman College of Chiropractic.
 He graduated summa cum laude as valedictorian of his class and was the recipient of the Milton W. Garfunkel Award, the highest honor awarded by the college.
 Outside of practice, Dr. McDade enjoys spending time with his wife Emily.
 They are active members of Blue Ridge Christian Church in Mills River.

 Meet the Staff: Emily McDade, Chiropractic Assistant

 Emily was raised in Yardley, Pennsylvania.
 She graduated from Temple University, earning a double major in K-12 Education and Spanish.
-She plans to teach locally at the high school level.
-Emily has been a resident of Hendersonville since early June and was married to Dr. McDade in August of 2016.
-Outside of work, Emily enjoys cooking, traveling, and being involved in her church.
+She teaches Spanish part-time at Veritas Christian Academy.
+Outside of work, Emily enjoys walking, cooking, and watching movies.
 She loves getting to know new people and spending time in downtown Hendersonville on Main Street.